hanhanwu/Hanhan_Applied_DataScience/auto_pipeline.md

     * It compared the 2 tools from different important aspects, and in every aspects, Optuna appears to be better overall
     * Optuna's TPE appears better than hyperopt's Adaptive TPE
   * [Using Optuna in different models][14]
+* [Keras Tuner][17]
+  * It can be used to tune neural networks, the user interface is similar to Optuna
+  * [Different types of tuners][18]: hyperband, bayesian optimization and random search
+  * It also provides a tuner for sklearn models, [sklearn tuner][16]
+* [FLAML][19]
+  * In some cases, FLAML can be more efficient than optuna in param tuning and even deliver better testing performance within a shorter time
+  * It developed 2 searching algorithms (CFO, Blend Search), CFO works faster with higher testing performance in many cases
 * Bayesian Optimizaton
   * It considers past model info to select params for the new model
   * [An example][15]